alexisperrier/XEmines-datascience/_posts/2018-01-08-regression-logistique.md

 \\( p(X) = 0.9 \iff  \frac{0.9}{1 -0.9} = 9 \\)

-* 9 out of 10 people (90%)  with ods 9 will default
+* 9 out of 10 people (90%)  with odds 9 will default

 </section>